MBrinks2239/ChessAI_Rev2/README.md

 ## A word
 I am making this after making [Hexapawn](https://github.com/MBrinks2239/Hexapawn).
-I made Hexapawn when is was in my final year of high school.
+I made Hexapawn when I was in my final year of high school.

 Look / use it at your own discretion.
 The code is very bad and it barely functions.
 I'm still not 100% sure if it actually does what it is suppose to.